 Clerking and Administration

-The clerks accept instructions on behalf of barristers to advise or to represent clients as is necessary.
+Both team clerks and clerks accept instructions on behalf of barristers to advise or to represent clients as is necessary.
 They have a detailed knowledge of each barrister's practice and are able to recommend both individual barristers and teams who are best suited to deal with a particular case.
 They also provide, with the assistant, the administrative back up, in respect of the work done by the individual barristers.

 Where paperwork delays are anticipated or become unavoidable, the clerks will always contact our instructing solicitors in good time and, in appropriate cases and with the client's agreement, will make arrangements to switch the papers to suitable counsel able to comply with the instructing solicitor's or client's timetable.